Charing Cross tube station: Closure of Jubilee line platforms

 Although permission had been granted in 1971 and 1972, work on the Fleet line's stages 2 and 3 did not proceed and it was not until 1992 that an alternative route was approved.
 (Note: Although London Transport obtained permission for Stage 2 (Charing Cross to Fenchurch Street via Ludgate Circus and Cannon Street) in 1971 and Stage 3 (Fenchurch Street to Lewisham via New Cross) in 1972, uncertainty as to the appropriate eastern destination of the line and shortage of funds meant that the works were never begun.
 A variety of alternative routes were considered during the 1970s and 1980s until a final route taking the line to Stratford was approved in 1992.)
 The Jubilee line extension took the line south and east of the River Thames via Waterloo and Canary Wharf.
 Due to the tightness of the curves required and speed restrictions that would have been needed it was impractical to reach Waterloo from Charing Cross.
 (Note: A route from Charing Cross to Waterloo would have had to travel through a 180-degree curve to approach Waterloo from the north.
 A new route starting from Green Park, could have served either Embankment, St James's Park or Westminster.
 The latter was on the most direct route and was the one chosen.)
 New tunnels branching from the original route south of Green Park would be constructed, and the line to Charing Cross would be closed.
 Tunnelling began in May 1994 and the new extension opened in stages starting at Stratford in the east, with services to Charing Cross ending on 19 November 1999 and the final section between Green Park and Waterloo opening the following day.
 The Jubilee line platforms were closed and walls constructed across the intermediate concourses at the top of the two banks of escalators.

 The Jubilee line platforms are still used by Jubilee line trains as sidings to reverse trains from southbound to northbound.
 To do so southbound trains terminate and disembark passengers at Green Park station and run empty to one of the Charing Cross platforms.
 London Transport Museum runs guided tours of the disused platforms, corridors, and concourse as part of its Hidden London programme, which takes the public to closed-off parts of the Underground network.
+These unused sections were used in early-mid 2026 by the ARRC to conduct war games focused around Russian attacks.